Fedutin22/replit-driving-school/replit.md

 The backend is built with Express.js and TypeScript, featuring a dual authentication system supporting Replit Auth (SSO) and email/password.
 It employs Passport.js for authentication strategies and `connect-pg-simple` for session management with PostgreSQL.
 Role-based access control is enforced through middleware.
 The data access layer uses Drizzle ORM with a storage interface pattern for type-safe database interactions and connection pooling via `@neondatabase/serverless`.
 RESTful APIs are designed with consistent error handling and role-specific endpoints.
 Stripe is integrated for payment processing, including webhook support.

+**Instructor Role Permissions:**
+*   Instructors have access to most admin functionality except: Users management, Enrollments, Reports, and Audit Log
+*   Instructors can only view and manage courses they are assigned to (filtered by schedules)
+*   Instructors cannot create new courses (enforced on backend via `requireRole(['admin'])` on POST `/api/admin/courses`)
+*   Instructors have dedicated navigation menu with no duplicates, using admin URLs for course management
+*   Instructor menu includes: Dashboard, My Courses, Question Bank, Test Templates, Schedule, Attendance, Payments, and Certificates

 **Key Features:**

 *   **Schedule Management:** Admins and instructors can manage course schedules.
 The system stores schedules in UTC, with frontend conversions to the Riga timezone (UTC+2/3) using `date-fns-tz` to handle Daylight Saving Time.
 Calendar views are available for students, instructors, and admins, with role-based filtering and instructor filtering.
 Sessions are informational only - students cannot register.
 Attendance is managed manually by instructors and admins.